grassrootseconomics/org-website/content/Blog/currency-123.md

 Author: Will Ruddick
 Date: May 2, 2020
 Slug: currency-123

-modified

-: May 5, 2020
+Modified: May 5, 2020
 Summary: A Community Inclusion Currency (CIC) is way to transparently establish a credit system to enable local markets to thrive and link...

 A Community Inclusion Currency (CIC) is way to transparently establish a credit system to enable local markets to thrive and link together,